fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 25 (Fri)
 ### Food and Nature
 - _HAE_, 89--110 (4: Technology and Taste).
-- Lecture on the relationship between the general categories of "food" and "nature" and how that relationship reflects humans relationship to nature generally.
+- VIDEO: The relationship between the general categories of "food" and "nature" and how that relationship reflects humans relationship to nature generally.

 #### Noteworthy
 - Frederick L. Kirschenmann, "Food as Relationship", _Journal of Hunger & Environmental Nutrition_, 3:2-3, 106-121.

-{% include alert.html class='warning' title='Reading/Lecture Quiz' text="
+{% include alert.html class='warning' title='Lecture and Reading Quiz' text="
 You'll want to read the _HAE_ section reasonably carefully, but the quiz is centered on the lecture.
 "%}